RaminHAL9001/haskell-exercises/README.md

 use the `git log` command to view the history of changes to the final `Calculator.hs` program, each commit in the history will be an answer to an exercise problem.
-I hope that you can see how the naive program is tranformed into an eloquent program simply by reading each diff in the commit history.
+I hope that you can see how the naive program is tranformed into an elegant program simply by reading each diff in the commit history.